deepnetstore/dn_key_pro/README.md

 If your device needs recovery or troubleshooting:
 - Use the recovery tool in `tools/dn_key_pro_recovery.py`
 - Follow the hardware recovery sequences
-- Check the tools README for detailed instructions
+- Check the tools README for instructions

 ## Development